 Coca-Cola vs. POM Wonderful & POM Wonderful v.
 FTC

 Stephen Colbert will be featured in Wonderful Pistachios’ Super Bowl commercial this year.
 But the nut purveyor’s sister company, POM Wonderful, is embattled in false-advertising issues that are proving a tough nut to crack.
 This month, the U.S. Supreme Court agreed to hear a case POM brought against Coke in 2008 alleging that Coke’s Minute Maid brand of Pomegranate Blueberry juice has very little pomegranate juice in it.
-The case pits the Food, Drug and Cosmetic Act, which regulates labeling, against the Lanham Act, which among other things, regulates false advertising.
+The case pits the Food, Drug and Cosmetic Act, which regulates labeling, against the Federal law that allows companies to sue other companies for false advertising (i.e., if they misrepresent the nature or qualities of their good or service in commercial advertising)., which among other things, regulates false advertising.
 A spokesperson for POM reportedly told Food Navigator that the company was hopeful the Supreme Court would rule in the company’s favor and “send a clear message to all food companies that they cannot engage in false advertising through their product labels.”

 But wait, POM itself, invoking the First Amendment, is appealing a 2013 FTC ruling that it deceptively advertised the products and did not have adequate support for claims that the products could treat, prevent, or reduce the risk of heart disease, prostate cancer, and erectile dysfunction, and that they were clinically proven to work.

 Call it the Super Bowl of pomegranate wars.